Gregory5672/N-A/README.md

 #CPU usage
-you will brick your laptop if you run the script as is (#DO NOT RUN THE SCRIPT!) i had 94% cpu usage with this code as i was running 100 instances but then i got https blocked by the website so i had to stop for a little bit however it should work for you.
+you will brick your laptop if you run the script as is (#DO NOT RUN THE SCRIPT!) i had 94% cpu usage with this code as i was running 100 instances but then i got https blocked by the website so i had to stop for a little bit however it should work for you. the provided downloaded content is already in here